-Get your family’s quarantine wiggles out at Hidden Villa Farm.
+Get some fresh farm air for your family at Hidden Villa Farm.
 Can I get a giant “Hooray!” for a beautiful place to get the kids outdoors?!
-Hidden Villa Farm has recently reopened its gates exclusively to small groups who make appointments online.
+Hidden Villa Farm is that place.
+Reservations aren’t required, but they are encouraged.

 For the past 50 years, this farm in a little valley of Los Altos Hills has hosted tours and classes aimed at teaching young people about farming, gardening and where food comes from.
 Hidden Villa is now offering two-hour appointment windows to visit with your family pod and explore the beautiful grounds.
 My family — including four children under eight — just loved the chance to run around, explore, and enjoy the outdoors.

 My newest addition is three weeks old; we haven’t ventured out much with him yet.
 My other kids (ages 3, 6, and 7) were getting tired of our stupid “new baby” parental excuses, and desperately wanted to get out of the house.
 We packed a zillion snacks and 50 diapers and drove down past San Jose to Hidden Villa on Saturday afternoon.
 On the weekend, there was no traffic, and the farm was easy to find.

 The farm is scenically gorgeous, with big old oak trees and silvery olive trees lining the path from the parking lot.
 In addition to school groups, many weddings have been hosted here over the years.

 There’s a really cool garden to walk through, my kids enjoyed checking out the various scarecrows.
 Past the garden, you can walk right up to the pig pen.
 Don’t touch the fence, it’s a live one!
 While being careful to avoid getting shocked, you can get really close to the pigs happily rolling in a big patch of mud and hay.